Arthur Ramos

-Arthur Ramos de Araujo Pereira (July 7, 1903 - October 31, 1949) was a psychiatrist, professor, and psychologist who was a critical voice in the adoption of psychoanalysis in Brazil.
+Arthur Ramos de Araujo Pereira (July 7, 1903 - October 31, 1949) was a psychiatrist, professor, and psychologist who played a major role in introducing and promoting psychoanalysis in Brazil.
 Ramos challenged the White supremacist and eugenic ideologies that Brazilian psychiatrists were adopting in the first half of the 20th century and instead suggested the use of Freudian psychoanalysis to bridge the tensions between Whiteness and Blackness in Brazil.

 Early life

 Ramos was born on July 7, 1903, in Alagoas, Brazil.
 In 1921, Ramos enrolled at the Faculty of Medicine of Bahia, in which he specialized in clinical psychiatry and forensic psychology.
 In 1926, Ramos completed his thesis, Primitivo e Loucura (Primitive and Madness), where he adapted Lévy-Bruhl's theory of dual mindsets, the idea of having a "primitive" mindset vs. a "Western" mindset, for Black Brazilians.
 Ramos argued that the negative traits applied to Black Brazilians were not a result of genetics, and he suggested that their situations could be changed.